aodhanlutetiae/aodhanlutetiae.github.io/_posts/2020-04-9-covid-stories.md

 ## TO DO

-- How many people were still working when UK construction sites weren't shut?
+- How many people were still working in construction when the UK government opted to leave the sector open for business?
 - How many of the sick are healthworkers?
 - What companies aren't paying their workers and why?
 - What is happening with investment in tech startsups?